Grant Nelson (basketball): College career

-Nelson played in all 27 of NDSU's games with five starts as a freshman and was named the Summit League Sixth Man of the Year after averaging 6.3 points and 3.7 rebounds per game.
+Nelson played in all 27 of NDSU's games, with five starts as a freshman and was named the Summit League Sixth Man of the Year after averaging 6.3 points and 3.7 rebounds per game.
 He became a starter as a sophomore and averaged 11.6 points and 4.9 rebounds per game.
 During Nelson's junior season, a highlight reel of his play went viral in early January 2023.
-As a junior, Grant averaged 17.9 points and 8.9 rebounds per game, as well as shooting 53.2% from the field.
+As a junior, Grant averaged 17.9 points and 9.3 rebounds per game, as well as shooting 52.1% from the field.
 These stats also earned him his first All-Summit First Team and All-Summit Defensive Team honors.

+Following the 2022–23 season, Nelson explored his options in the 2023 NBA draft but ultimately withdrew to return to college for his senior season.
+On June 12, 2023, he transferred to Alabama after spending three seasons at North Dakota State.
+Nelson averaged 11.9 points and 5.9 rebounds per game.
+He announced he was returning for his final season at Alabama.

+Professional career

+Long Island Nets (2025–present)

+After going undrafted in the 2025 NBA Draft, Nelson signed an Exhibit 10 contract with the Brooklyn Nets to compete for a two-way contract.
+During the 2025 NBA Summer League, Nelson appeared in all five games and averaged 6.0 points, 4.4 rebounds and 1.2 assists in 19.1 minutes per game.

+On October 15, 2025, the Nets officially announced that they signed Nelson to a training camp deal,but waived him on October 18, 2025.
+He later signed with the Long Island Nets of the NBA G League on November 3, 2025.